iterative/dvc.org/content/docs/start/experiments.md

 `dvc exp apply` is similar to `dvc checkout`, but works with experiments instead.
-DVC tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs) and can later retrieve them as needed.
+DVC tracks everything in the pipeline for each experiment (parameters, metrics, dependencies, and outputs), retrieving things later as needed.

 Check that `scores.json` reflects the metrics in the table above: